jefflau/jest-fetch-mock/README.md

 https://developer.mozilla.org/en-US/docs/Web/API/Response/Response

-Each API will return a [Mock Function](http://facebook.github.io/jest/docs/mock-function-api.html#content).
+Each mocked response or error will return a [Mock Function](http://facebook.github.io/jest/docs/mock-function-api.html#content).
 You can use methods like `.toHaveBeenCalledWith` to ensure that the mock function was called with specific arguments.
 For more methods detail, take a look at [this](http://facebook.github.io/jest/docs/expect.html#content).

 ## Examples